Home And Other War Zones

 The arrangement was working out extremely well, but Dawn had quickly learned that Myrnn ruled his schoolroom with the proverbial rod of iron.
 The venerable tutor also doted on Drayana – and she on him - having been one of the main influences in her rigidly structured young life, but that didn’t stop him from laying down very strict boundaries during lessons.
 Myrnn was quite capable of handing out detentions and lines to his sovereign, or a sharp slap across the shoulders to make her pay attention.
 If he was really annoyed, Drayana would receive five stinging strokes across the palm of each hand from the formidable two-foot stick he always carried.
 And during today’s history lesson, Dawn had discovered that she wasn’t immune to consequences, either.

 It was Drayana’s fault, actually.
-Pretty – if stick-thin – about six-foot tall, with black hair that reached to the small of her back, she could be the very definition of regal when required.
+Pretty – if stick-thin – about six-foot tall, with thick black hair that reached to the small of her back, she could be the very definition of regal when required.
 At other times, when the royal mask slipped, Drayana also radiated mischief when she smiled.

 This time, the Empress had impishly coated her tutor’s desk with the sap of a particular plant which, she’d discovered, had some very interesting properties.
 Properties not dissimilar to that of itching powder back on Earth, in fact.
 Needless to say, neither Dawn nor Drayana could stop themselves from laughing at his discomfiture.
 At least, not until he washed off the offending substance and returned with the dreaded cane.
 A severely pissed-off Myrnn ordered each to produce three-hundred lines for the following morning – even this advanced society still had pens and a paper equivalent – and both Dawn and Drayana were glumly contemplating several boring hours.
 The Empress also found herself on the receiving end of her tutor’s rod, on the basis that firstly, she ought to know better, and secondly, as sovereign she ought to be setting an example.